A celebration of Fall, these pumpkin muffins are filled with cranberries, carrot, apple, raisins and seeds, for a better-for-you muffin.

 Instructions

-- Preheat oven to 375F.
-Line 9 muffin cups with paper liners
+- Preheat oven to 375F (regular bake setting/not fan assisted).
+Line 9 muffin cups with paper liners and set aside.

-batter. - Prepare the Topping by whisking together the flour, brown sugar, cinnamon and chopped pepitas.
+- Prepare the topping by whisking together the flour, brown sugar, cinnamon and chopped pepitas.
 Add the 1 Tbsp cold butter and use your fingertips to gently rub the butter into the dry ingredients until crumbly.
+Set bowl in the refrigerator until needed.

+- In a large bowl, whisk together the flour, white sugar, cinnamon, baking powder, and baking soda.
 Set aside.

-- In a large bowl, whisk together the flour, white sugar, cinnamon, baking powder, baking soda and flax seed.

-- Divide batter between the 9 muffins cups.
+- Using a scoop or spoon, divide the batter between the 9 muffins cups.
 Sprinkle topping mixture on top.
 Fill any empty muffin cups 1/2 full with water to ensure your muffins bake evenly.

 - Bake in preheated oven for 22-25 minutes, or until a tester comes out clean.
 Remove from oven.
 Allow to cool in the pans for 5 minutes, then gently remove from tins and place on a cooling rack to cool completely.